 Restaurant and coffee shop

-Light refreshments are available from the coffee shop, open from 7am-4pm, Monday-Friday, and 8am-2pm, Saturday and Sunday, on the ground floor of the KGV building.
+Light refreshments are available from the coffee shop on the ground floor of the KGV building.
+There is also a restaurant on the second floor of KGV, which serves hot food.

 Please note that the wifi cannot support streaming movies or high-intensity computer games.